SuryaKshetra/project.github.io/Veeresh/veeresh_reflections.md

 - Other examples for iteration are nitrogen cycle, food cycle, etc.

 ### Recursion:
 - A branch of a tree trunk divides into two branches.
-Each of the branch is divided into sub-branches, and each sub-branch divides into nodes each node gives rise to leaves.
-This is how nature shows how recursion works.
+Each of the branch is divided into sub-branches, and each sub-branch divides into nodes each node gives rise to leaves. <b>This is how nature shows how recursion works.</b>

 ### Backtracking
 - Animals often learn through a process of trial and error.
 They experiment with different behaviors or strategies to achieve a goal, like finding food or avoiding predators.
-If a particular approach fails, the animal may backtrack and try a different method.
+If a particular approach fails, the animal may <b>backtrack</b> and try a different method.
 This iterative process of trying, failing, and adjusting allows animals to adapt to their environment and learn effective behaviors over time.

 ## What is space and time efficiency?
 Why are they important?
 Explain the different class of problems and orders of growth
 - <b>Space efficiency</b> refers to the amount of memory an algorithm requires to execute.
 It involves minimizing memory usage by optimizing data structures and reducing unnecessary storage.
 A space-efficient algorithm can handle larger datasets and run more efficiently on resource-constrained systems.
-- Time efficiency measures the time an algorithm takes to complete its task.
+- <b>Time efficiency</b> measures the time an algorithm takes to complete its task.
 It involves reducing the number of operations performed, optimizing loops, and minimizing function calls.
 A time-efficient algorithm can process data faster and deliver results more quickly, especially for large-scale applications.

 ## Take away from different design principles from chapter 2 (can use the notes provided)
 -